csdms/babelizer/paper/paper.md

 ## Overcoming the language incompatibility problem

-To get an idea of the range of programming languages used in Earth-system modeling, we can look to the Community Surface Dynamics Modeling System (CSDMS) model repository.
+To get an idea of the range of programming languages used in Earth-surface modeling, we can look to the Community Surface Dynamics Modeling System (CSDMS) model repository.
 As of June 2020, the repository holds over 370 open source models and tools submitted by the community.
 These contributions span a range of languages, with Python, C, and Fortran